Spoiler alert: Science doesn’t back the numerous health claims

 Buying one of these units for at-home treatment could cost upwards of $2,000.
 If you’re more of a visit-the-spa person, a half-hour foot detox session typically starts around $30 and can go much higher.

-But before you plop down any cash, let’s dip our toes into the scientific waters and review the published research with integrative medicine specialist Irina Todorov, MD.
+But before you plop down any cash, let’s dip our toes into the scientific waters and review the published research with functional medicine specialist Melissa Young, MD.

-For starters, it’s a great show.
 The setup typically looks like a basic foot wash, with a plain tub filled with warm water.
 The twist?
-An ionizing machine sends out a low-voltage electric current to charge the atoms in water molecules.
+An ionizing machine sends out a low-voltage electric current to charge atoms in the water molecules.

 It’s said that these charged atoms attract and neutralize negative toxins in your body.
-Basically, the impurities gumming up your system get pulled through your feet as if drawn out by a magnet.
+Basically, the impurities gumming up your system get removed through your feet as if drawn out by a magnet.

-Want proof?
-Just look at the water, which slowly turns discolored during the process.
+Want proof it’s working?
+Advocates say to just look at the water, which slowly gets discolored during the detoxing process.
 Some gunky crud may also float to the top of the tub.

 Advertisement